3d Mirror Symmetry for Instanton Moduli Spaces: -quivers, -systems and magnetic frame

-In this section we will describe families of quivers which will be the main examples in this paper.
+In this section, we will describe families of quivers which will be the main examples in this paper.

 First, we give an example of what we call a complete flag quiver family.
-It has only one framing on the last vertex and it is labeled as shown on the picture:
+It has only one framing on the last vertex and it is labeled as shown in the picture:

 We will denote the regular singularities for the corresponding quiver, i.e. the roots of the $\Lambda_L$ polynomial as $a_1, \dots, a_L$.